shiftsayan/vercel-flask/README.md

 # Vercel Flask

-A quick experiment on deploying Flask servers using Vercel.
+A quick experiment deploying `flask-restful` apps on Vercel.